 Organizations issuing Open Badges can provide an online space for you to display and share your badge collections.

-There are also free services available to anyone earning Open Badges to help you collect, curate, and share.
-Whether it's a backpack, passport, or wallet, earners can keep track of all the badges they're earned in one location.
+There are also free services available to anyone earning Open Badges to help you collect, curate, and share in a wallet, so earners can keep track of all the badges they've earned in one location.